 - Mathematics: A Simple Tool for Geologists (2000, David Waltham, Blackwell Science) This book aimed at students teaches simple mathematics using geological examples to illustrate mathematical ideas.

-- Quantitative Skills Assessment In Geoscience Courses (more info) (Shah and West) A website at Columbia University with tips for teaching quantitative skills, a guide for assessing quantitative skills, and a survey of the skills in courses.
+- Quantitative Skills Assessment In Geoscience Courses ( This site may be offline. ) (Shah and West) A website at Columbia University with tips for teaching quantitative skills, a guide for assessing quantitative skills, and a survey of the skills in courses.